 So yeah, not everyone will be supportive and understand what the digital nomad life is really about.
 Most of the time this is ok and you can ignore those critics.
 But then there are days when you wished you could throw a big whip cream pie right in their face.

 Conclusion: Avoid the Digital Nomad Life?

 But, as mentioned before, you should be aware that being a digital nomad is not only glamour and fun.
 No lifestyle is perfect.
 Some of the disadvantages will affect you more than others.
 There will be days when it is easier to deal with them and there will be days when it’s harder.
-Keep your expectations real and be prepared.
+Some people will soon realize that this is not the right lifestyle for them at all.
+Keep your expectations realistic and be prepared.
 That’s how you will be successful with the digital nomad lifestyle.

 Still unsure if this is the right way of living for you?
 See what amazing advantages the location-independent life has to offer.

 Wondering if you can live the digital nomad life forever?
 Check out the linked post and see what other nomads have experienced.

 Oh no, hahaha! :D Thanks for letting me know!
 Such a silly mistake.
 I will correct it later lol And thanks for your kind words, Roumena!
 Much appreciated! x

 Hi!
 Love this blog, can completely relate!
 Definitely a lot of pros & cons when it comes to being a “digital nomad” (as much as I hate calling myself that…) but the pros outweigh the cons (for now!)
 Just wanted to point out that your graphic at the bottom has a typo – instead of the ugly truth, it says the ugly thruth.
 That’s happened to me a more than I’d like to admit, but I always appreciate when someone lets me know :) Thanks for the great content & keep it comin’.